miloskal/ltm/README.md

 ## Under the hood

-CPU utilization is calculated from `/proc/stat` file.
+- CPU utilization is calculated from `/proc/stat` file
-CPU temperature is obtained from `sensors`(`lm-sensors` package) output.
+- CPU temperature is obtained from `sensors`(`lm-sensors` package) output
-Memory Utilization is obtained by `free` command in bash.
+- Memory Utilization is obtained by `free` command in bash
-Network bandwidth is calculated by iterating through all network interfaces in `/sys/class/net` directory.
+- Network bandwidth is calculated by iterating through all network interfaces in `/sys/class/net` directory
-Processes in processes tab are parsed from `top` output.
+- Processes in processes tab are parsed from `top` output
-Plotting in performance tab is done using QCustomPlot objects to gain maximum performance.
+- Plotting in performance tab is done using QCustomPlot objects to gain maximum performance